 Deposit by Accepted Applicants

-Applicants accepted before February 1 are required to submit a $500 deposit within 30 days after notification of admittance.
-Applicants admitted after February 1 must submit the deposit within two weeks after notification of admittance.
+Applicants accepted before Feb.
+1 are required to submit a $500 deposit within 30 days after notification of admittance.
+Applicants admitted after Feb.
+1 must submit the deposit within two weeks after notification of admittance.
 This deposit is not refundable but is credited toward the first fee payment.
 Applicants who fail to make the deposit within the time specified forfeit their place in the entering class.

 Additional Admission Considerations

 Fulfillment of the specific requirements listed for admission does not ensure admission to the College of Dentistry.
 The admissions committee reviews applicants who meet the minimum requirements and selects those who appear best qualified for the study and practice of dentistry.
-The committee considers quantitative and qualitative components of the application, letters of recommendations, the interview, and other factors.
+The committee considers quantitative and qualitative components of the application, letters of recommendation, the interview, and other factors.

 Financial assistance for dental students is based on need.
 Dental students who demonstrate need are eligible for Health Professions, Stafford, and Grad PLUS loans.
-Students applying for loans must submit the Free Application for Federal Student Aid (FAFSA), including parental information in order to be considered for the Health Professions loan.
+Students applying for loans must submit the Free Application for Federal Student Aid (FAFSA), including the parental information form on MyUI in order to be considered for the Health Professions loan.
 Loans are repayable over an extended period of time after the course of study is completed.

 Collegiate short-term and long-term loans are available through the financial aid coordinator at the College of Dentistry.